darshakardeshana/ProcedureHelper/README.md

 # ProcedureHelper
-  this program will create store procedure queries. you can copy it and modify it us per your need. download the zip file, extract it and run it.
+  this program will create store procedure queries. you can copy it and modify it as per your need. download the zip file, extract it and run it.

 ### Demo